Curry tree: Description

-It is a small tree, growing 4–6 m tall, with a trunk up to 40 cm in diameter.
+It is a small to medium-sized tropical tree, typically growing 4–6 metres (13–20 ft) tall but capable of reaching up to 8–10 metres (26–33 ft) under favourable conditions, with a trunk up to 40 cm (16 in) in diameter.
 The aromatic leaves are pinnate, with 11–21 leaflets, each leaflet 2–4 cm long and 1–2 cm broad.
 The plant produces small white flowers which can self-pollinate to produce small shiny-black drupes containing a single, large viable seed.
 The berry pulp is edible, with a sweet flavor.

 Distribution and habitat

 The tree is native to the following areas: